nicolasparexxx-del/copilot-extension/README.md

 # Introduction
 The Arm extension provides tips, best-practice, and code examples to develop better code on Arm-based servers.
-Supported servers include:
+All Arm-cloud developers, from beginners to experts, can benefit from using this integration.
+Obtain expert advice for developing on these servers and beyond:
 - AWS Graviton
 - GCP Axion
 - Azure Cobolt